 - Closing Disclosure

-HOA Certification Fee:
+HOA Certification Fee

 And what are the two most important things to review?

-Your interest rate (make sure its accurate) and the total amount of fees being charged.
+Your interest rate (make sure it’s accurate) and the total amount of fees being charged.

-Never Just Call Your Mortgage Company:
+Never Just Call Your Current Lender

-I know it sounds easy but never just call the mortgage company that currently handles your mortgage.
+Never just call the mortgage company that currently handles your mortgage.
 You’ll almost always pay more than you need to.
 Sometimes it could end up costing you tens of thousands of dollars in extra fees and interest.

 And take it with a grain of salt if the Loan Officer claims it’s a much easier process since they already have your mortgage because it’s not.
 Refinance requirements are generally the same across most mortgage companies if you are doing a Conforming loan, an FHA loan, or a VA loan.

-It also means you can send in your documentation faster which helps speed along the process.
-And don’t forget that Loan Officers are people too and when a Loan Officer sees someone is prepared they are more likely to go that extra step in making sure you obtain the lowest rate possible at the best possible terms.
+It also means you can send in your documentation faster, which helps speed along the process.
+When a Loan Officer sees someone is prepared, they are more likely to go that extra step in making sure you obtain the lowest rate possible at the best possible terms.